oraclekid12/rulebook2024/content.md

 effects can only be used at close range, some only at long range, and the rest at either close or long range.
 The two combatants can continue playing maneuvers to keep offsetting the effects of their opponent's last maneuver for as long as they wish.

+> **MANEUVER FROM STRIKE CARD OR WEAPON**\
-> **ADVANCED**\
+> \
 > To use a maneuver from a strike card, the minion plays the strike card during this step instead of
 > during the choose strike step.
+This also means that the minion has chosen their strike and must use it.
 If a minion uses the maneuver from a
 > strike card or a weapon, they are choosing their strike as
 > well.
+> \
-As such, they cannot use a second strike card or weapon to
+> As such, they cannot use a second strike card or weapon to
 > maneuver again in the same round.

 <details>